December 19, 2025

 Tirzepatide represents a major advance in weight management, and its impact on member engagement and short-term outcomes is undeniable.
 But weight loss alone is not the finish line.
 Without a strategy to protect muscle, rapid weight reduction can quietly introduce new risks that surface later as musculoskeletal claims, weight regain, and prolonged medication use.

-By pairing tirzepatide coverage with Sword Move, health plan managers can help to:
+By pairing tirzepatide coverage with Sword Pulse, health plan managers can help to:

-- Protect the ROI of GLP-1 and GIP/GLP-1 investment
+- strengthen the long-term value of GLP-1 and GIP/GLP-1 investment

 Footnotes